 Near Walhalla in Oconee County, South Carolina — The American South (South Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Arts, Letters, Music • Native Americans • Waterways & Vessels.
-A significant historical year for this entry is 1898.
+This historical marker is listed in these topic lists: Environment • Industry & Commerce • War, US Civil • War, US Revolutionary.
+A significant historical year for this entry is 1781.

 Location.
-34° 48.433′ N, 83° 7.292′ W. Marker is near Walhalla, South Carolina, in Oconee County.
-Marker can be reached from Stumphouse Tunnel Road east of State Highway 28, on the right when traveling north.
-Marker is by the bridge leading from the parking lot to the waterfall lookout.
+34° 48.43′ N, 83° 7.29′ W. Marker is near Walhalla, South Carolina, in Oconee County.
+Marker can be reached from Stumphouse Tunnel Road near State Highway 28, on the right when traveling west.
+Marker is near the path to the Issaqueena Falls overlook.
 Touch for map.
 Marker is in this post office area: Walhalla SC 29691, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Issaqueena Falls (here, next to this marker); a different marker also named Issaqueena Falls (about 500 feet away, measured in a direct line); Stumphouse Mountain Tunnel (approx. ¼ mile away); Stumphouse Tunnel (approx. ¼ mile away); Andrew Pickens Ranger District / Oconee County (approx. 0.4 miles away); Mountain Rest School / Hillbilly Day (approx. 2.6 miles away); Chauga Town (approx. 3.6 miles away); Oconee Town (approx. 3.9 miles away).
 Touch for a list and map of all markers in Walhalla.